 By RENETTA W. HOWARD

 Renetta W. Howard is a former social worker and educator.
-She is the author of Julia’s Story, Feathers in My Hair and writes a monthly blog, IN CINQUE.
-She can be reached through http://www.rhowrites.com.
+She is the author of Pandemic: What Is It?, Navigating Old Age: Keep Moving, And Growing Up With Jim Crow.
+She can be reached at email@example.com or through https://www.rhowrites.com.